 Addressing Societal Challenges

-A cyclical approach is necessary for the mining and metals industry as the high value of many metals and the environmental cost of their extraction makes it imperative to recover and reuse them.
+A new approach is needed for the mining and metals industry.
+The high value of many metals and the environmental cost of their extraction makes it imperative to recycle, recover and reuse them.
 Check out this module to understand how metals can be extracted and used more sustainably.